ShabdVasudeva/AospBatterManager/README.md

 To install My Awesome Android App, follow these steps:

-1. Download the APK file from realeases.
+1. Download the APK file from realeases(https://github.com/ShabdVasudeva/AospBatterManager/releases).
 2. Allow installation from unknown sources in your device settings.
 3. Open the APK file to install the app.